 You know what’s funny?
 My partner and I have a relationship contract (suggested by an article we read in the New York Times).
 It’s not a like a prenup or legal thing.
-It’s about what each need out of one another.
+It’s about what each needs out of one another.
 Our first tenant is ASSUME POSITIVE INTENT!
 Ain’t that nuts?
 So that rings my bell.
-Practicing it in my life has saved me so much headache.
+Practicing it in my life has saved me so many headaches.
 I think sometimes people can get into a funk where they assume the world is out to get them.
 That core value smashes that thought because it lets you know that humans (myself included) are not innately malicious.
 We are all just on this giant rock floating through space doing the best we can with what we’ve got.

 Where do you see your career at Fíonta going?

 This question always bothers me.
 Sometimes I’m not even sure what I’ll be doing tomorrow let alone 10 years from now.
 I mean, I just turned 30 and I cannot believe how different my life is now versus when I was 20.
 Heck, this time next year I could be in space or Nebraska!